Yordan Alvarez Player Props: Astros vs. Twins

-On Monday, Yordan Alvarez (.765 slugging percentage in past 10 games, including five home runs) and the Houston Astros play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 4:10 PM ET.
+Yordan Alvarez -- with a slugging percentage of .788 in his past 10 games, including five home runs -- will be in action for the Houston Astros versus the Minnesota Twins, with Joe Ryan on the hill, on May 30 at 8:10 PM ET.

-He hit two homers in his last appearance (going 2-for-5) in his last appearance against the Athletics.

 Yordan Alvarez Game Info & Props vs. the Twins